lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 ## Object Types

 Use the `objectTypes` property of the [`MethodDefinition`](../../../reference/core/latest/interop/index.html#MethodDefinition) when registering an Interop method to specify what predefined data structures the method expects - e.g., `"Instrument"`, `"Client"`, etc. Specifying the object types in a method definition is useful for determining at runtime the methods applicable to the currently handled object.
-For the object types to function in a generic manner, all applications must follow the same data format and pass the respective objects to the respective Interop methods.
+For the object types to function in a generic manner, all apps must follow the same data format and pass the respective objects to the respective Interop methods.

 To register a method with object type specifications: